You're the Only One (Maria Mena song)

 "You're the Only One" is a song by Norwegian pop musician Maria Mena.
-The song was included on her second studio album, Mellow (as well as the international version, White Turns Blue), and was released as the album's first single in early 2004.
-In addition to becoming a number-eight hit in her native Norway, it was Mena's breakthrough hit internationally, charting within the top 40 in Denmark, the Netherlands and New Zealand.
-It was also her first single released in the United States, where it rose to number 86 on the Billboard Hot 100.
+The song was included on her second studio album, Mellow (as well as the international version, White Turns Blue), and was released as the album's first single in January 2004.
+In addition to reaching number eight in her native Norway, it was Mena's breakthrough hit internationally, charting within the top 40 in Denmark, the Netherlands and New Zealand.
+It was her first single released in the United States, where it rose to number 86 on the Billboard Hot 100.

 Lyrical content

 A DVD included with the deluxe edition of White Turns Blue contains an interview with Mena.
 She stated "You're the Only One" is about all of her friends, each verse representing a different person, but she liked that it could be interpreted to be about one boy.
 She said that it is her way of telling her friends that she appreciates what they do for her and that she loves them.